microsoft/rag-experiment-accelerator/README.md

 9. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visually compelling visualizations that facilitate effortless analysis and effortless sharing of experiment findings.

+10. **Multi-Lingual**: The tool supports language analyzers for linguistic support on individual languages and specialized (language-agnostic) analyzers for user-defined patterns on search indexes.
+[Types of Analyzers](https://learn.microsoft.com/en-us/azure/search/search-analyzers#types-of-analyzers)

 ## Installation